nhsconnect/FHIR-CDS/pages/explore/api_referral_request.md

 ## ReferralRequest: Implementation Guidance ##
 ### Usage ###
-Within the Clinical Decision Support API implementation, the [ReferralRequest](http://hl7.org/fhir/stu3/referralrequest.html) resource will be used to carry the triage outcome of recommendation to another service for a patient.
+Within the Clinical Decision Support API implementation, the [CareConnect-ReferralRequest-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-ReferralRequest-1) profile will be used to carry the triage outcome of recommendation to another service for a patient.
 A reference to the relevant `ReferralRequest` will be carried in the `action.resource` element of the `RequestGroup` resource in the form of the [logical id](http://hl7.org/fhir/STU3/resource.html#id) of the `ReferralRequest`.
 The `ReferralRequest` MAY reference a `ProcedureRequest`, where there is a known [requested procedure](#procedure-request) which the referring service is intended to perform.
 `RequestGroup.action.resource` MAY also carry a reference to one or more `CarePlans` to carry accompanying [care advice](api_care_plan.html) (not self-care) for the patient.